Skip to content

 • Allow users to search document content (not just titles)

-• Ensure performance remains fast even as hundreds of documents are added
+• Ensure performance remains fast even as thousands of documents/sources added

-• Avoid full-text duplication or payload bloat in both the frontend and backend(to avoid hitting Git limits)
+• Avoid full-text duplication or payload bloat in both frontend and backend(to avoid hitting Git/responsiveness limits)

 • Keep compatibility with static site hosting (e.g. GitHub Pages, list.js, lunr.js, Mkdocs)